 - Is this a child credit?

-- Funds are for child care expenses only.
-Grants are intended to help with child care costs so a student-parent can pursue their education at UC Davis.
+- No. These funds are for child care expenses only.
+These grants are intended to help with child care costs so a student-parent can pursue their education at UC Davis.
 A "provider" must be someone other than the child's parent.

 - Do I just apply for current term?

-- For GSCCG, you may apply for the entire year (July -June) in the Summer or apply by term.
+- You may apply for the entire year (July -June) in the Summer or apply by term.
 Just be sure your child care provider indicates contracted care for the desired terms.

 - What are defined as the terms?